 I love the taste of fresh celery that has been picked from the garden.
 The intensity and fresh taste of homegrown celery will brighten even the simplest chicken soup.

-During the summer, I have been eating the same supply of celery that were grown from the original stalk.
-Celery and green onions are the two vegetables that are currently considered "cut-and-grow" again in my garden.
+During the summer, I have been eating the same supply of celery that was grown from the original stalk.
+Celery and green onions are the two vegetables that are currently considered "cut-and-grow" in my garden.
 They will continue to grow, grow, and grow from the same stalk!
 However, there is a specific tip that I will share with you in order to make that happen.
 Just keep reading.

 Regrowing celery from a recycled stalk will also save you money, as organic celery is usually quite pricey in the supermarket.

 It's also a pretty cool experiment for your kids!
-What better way to teach your kids about the origin of food and importance of eating their vegetables?
+What better way to teach your kids about the origin of food and the importance of eating their vegetables?

 I would suggest starting off with buying organic celery at the store.
 I usually get mine from Costco.

 - Cut up to 3 inches off the base from the stalk.
 Rinse it really well with water.

 - Put it in a shallow cup of water and place it on a windowsill.
 I like to place mine on the windowsill above the sink where I can easily access it.
 It makes a nice "eye candy" of a view too and surely brightens the kitchen.

 - Change the water daily.
 You will notice that the inner stalks in the middle will start to regrow in a few days.